webhooksite/docs/docs/custom-actions.markdown

 ## Demos

+### Using Databases in your Custom Action workflows and automations

+A quick demo of how to setup and manage a Webhook.site Database as well as run queries to retrieve or store data using either the Database Custom Action or WebhookScript/JavaScript actions.

+<center><iframe width="100%" height="315" src="https://www.youtube.com/embed/76dRU4zH5Kg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

+### Get Requests action & Repeat

+It's nice to be able to interact with the data that a Webhook.site URL has received - the new Get Requests action does exactly this.
+In this example, we use 1 URL for collecting newsletter signups and another "runner" URL for sending a newsletter to each of the subscribers collected.

+<center><iframe width="100%" height="315" src="https://www.youtube.com/embed/TinUURtIBrg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 ### JavaScript, X and Schedules

 In this video I'm doing a quick demo of how I used Webhook.site to set up a workflow to post updates from my news page automatically to my X/Twitter account.
 I used the actions JavaScript, Conditions, X Post, and Store Global Variable.